If you’re looking for 100% financing on a mortgage, you have a couple of options.

 - Manufactured or mobile homes: Difficult to find a lender willing to finance homes of this type even if the property meets VA requirements

 - Properties that are not in “move-in ready” condition, such as fixer-uppers

 - New construction: VA construction loans are available but is associated with a drawn-out process that is tricky

 Theoretically, borrowers could use a VA loan to finance a home with any price tag.
 But there is only so far a military borrower can go if he or she isn’t willing to put any money down.

-If a borrower wants 100% financing, the home value has to stay below a pre-established VA loan limit.
-This loan limit depends on the zip code of course.
+If a borrower wants 100% financing, the home value has to stay below pre-established VA loan limits.
+This loan limit depends on the zip code, of course.

 For most of the country, the limit is $424,100.
 However, the VA adjusts the loan limits for high-price areas.

 A borrower who intends to buy a home whose price is above the stipulated loan limit for the area would not qualify for a zero-down mortgage and would have to make a down payment (usually 25%) for the difference between the loan limit and the price of the home.

 In other words, a borrower gets 100% financing up to the VA loan limit, and then makes a down payment of 25 cents for every dollar above the loan limit.

 - NO prepayment penalty; a borrower can sell the home at any time of his or her choosing